-The work being done in energy storagePosted on October 29th, 2018 in News
+The work being done in energy storagePosted on October 29th, 2018 in Media Releases

 At the 2018 Australian Energy Storage Conference and Exhibition, we were delighted to welcome Sanjeev Gupta, chairman of UK-based GFG Alliance, to be with us.

 Gupta’s talk was informative on many levels, such as how renewables can lower energy costs and what Australia can learn from the UK, but one particular point of interest was his insight into the work being done in energy storage in Australia at the moment.